Anaconda Plan: Origin of plan

-Scott's endorsement of McClellan's letter, which he submitted to the President, shows that he considered it but not favorably.
-Firstly, the Kanawha was not suited for water transport so the march on Richmond would have to be overland and thus subject to breakdowns of men, horses, and equipment.
-More seriously, western Virginia (West Virginia had not yet parted from Virginia) was still very much pro-Union; according to Scott's estimate, its populace stood five out of seven opposed to secession.
+Scott's endorsement of McClellan's letter, which he submitted to the President, shows that he considered it, but not favorably.
+The Kanawha was not suited for water transport, so the march on Richmond would have to be overland and subject to breakdowns of men, horses, and equipment.
+More seriously, western Virginia (West Virginia had not yet parted from Virginia) was still very much pro-Union.
+According to Scott's estimate, its populace stood five out of seven opposed to secession.
 An invasion as proposed would alienate many of them and subject both enemies and friends to the ravages of war.
 The same argument could be applied to Kentucky.
 Perhaps most damagingly, the war as proposed would subjugate the Confederacy piecemeal, with by necessity the border states bearing most of the burden, "instead of enveloping them all (nearly) at once by a cordon of ports on the Mississippi to its mouth from its junction with the Ohio, and by blockading ships on the seaboard."

 The germ of Scott's Anaconda Plan for suppressing the insurrection is seen in the endorsement.
 After giving the plan more thought he submitted his proposal in a letter to McClellan on May 3, 1861.
-A second letter, dated May 21, was his final plan outline.
+A second letter, dated May 21, was his final plan outline!

 Scott was not able to impose his strategic vision on the government.
 Aged and infirm, he had to retire before the end of the year.
 He was replaced as General-in-Chief by McClellan.